IllinoisLegalAidOnline/website-docs/docs/source/lc_layouts.rst

 * Get legal help application block
 * Sponsored by block(s), when the content is tagged to a sponsored library section
 * Learn more block
-* Take action block
+* Take Action block
 * Forms block

-.. note:: Updates to the Forms block and Take action blocks to match the description below are in development.
-Forms is in Sprint 176 and Take action will be in Sprint 177.
+.. note:: Updates to the Forms block and Take Action blocks to match the description below are in development.
+Forms is in Sprint 176 and Take Action will be in Sprint 177.

 Learn More block
 ^^^^^^^^^^^^^^^^^^